 Actuarial Assumptions.
-The total OPEB liability was determined by an actuarial valuation as of June 30, 2016, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified.
+The total OPEB liability was determined by an actuarial valuation as of June 30, 2017, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified.

-Inflation: 2.75 percent Salary increase: Depends on service and ranges from 9.25% at 1 year of service to 3.25% at 20 or more years of service.
-Salary increase includes a 3.25% wage inflation assumption Investment rate of return: 0%, net of OPEB plan investment expense, including inflation Healthcare cost trend rates: Actual trend used for fiscal year 2017.
-For fiscal years on and after 2018, trend starts at 8.00% and 9.00% for non-Medicare costs and post-Medicare costs, respectively, and gradually decreases to an ultimate trend of 4.50%.
-Additional trend rate of 0.59% is added to non-Medicare costs on and after 2020 to account for the Excise Tax.
+Inflation: 2.75 percent

+Salary increase: Depends on service and ranges from 9.25% at 1 year of service to 3.25% at assumption

+20 or more years of service.
+Salary increase includes a 3.25% wage inflation trend starts at 8.00% and 9.00% for non-Medicare costs and post-Medicare costs, respectively, and gradually decreases to an ultimate trend of 4.50%.
+Additional trend rate of 0.36% is added to non-Medicare costs on and after